NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ^^^^^^^^^^

 SfS has been run successfully on a site close to the Lunar South Pole, at around 85.5 degrees South.
-Its size was 10,000 x 10,000 pixels.
-It had more than 150 LRO NAC images.
+Its size was 14336 x 11008 pixels, at 1 m/pixel.
+It had more than 814 LRO NAC images.
 The shadows on the ground were observed to make a full 360 degree loop.
 A seamless terrain was created.

 The challenges encountered were that the topography was very steep, the shadows extensive and varied drastically from image to image, and some